 If you want to earn good money online while working from home, you should definitely consider becoming a freelance writer.
 Yes, writing is a legitimate work from home job for teachers.
 Lots of people with an educational background get into freelance writing.
 While some stick to writing about educational topics, many branch out into other related or unrelated niches.
 Teachers tend to be very good at writing information in a clear, easy-to-understand way.
 This is exactly the kind of style most businesses want from a writer.

-There are more remote job opportunities in writing than just about any other niche.
+What is freelancing and how does writing fit in?
+Well, there are more remote job opportunities in writing than just about any other niche.
 You can get hired to write blog posts, articles, news content, magazine articles, resources, books, white papers, reports, and more.

 5. Online Tutor